Daph1986/mamamaki/README.md

 - To be able to see different recipes and search for them.
 - To create an account and log in on that account.
-- To create and edit own recipes.
+- To create, read, update and delete own recipes.

 ##### Site Owners Goals